Updated March 24, 2025

 Can I Use Student Loans for Studying Abroad?

-Can student loans be used for study abroad programs?
-The answer to that question may surprise you.
 Many people believe that financial aid can only be used within the U.S., but that’s a common misconception.
-You can qualify for financial aid and study abroad for a semester or a year, or even earn a degree in another country.
-Eligibility is typically dependent on your college in the U.S. You can only get grants and federal student loans for studying abroad if your U.S. college participates in federal student aid programs.
+In reality, you can qualify for financial aid and study abroad for a semester or a year, or even earn a degree in another country.
+Eligibility typically depends on your college in the U.S., as you can only get grants and federal student loans for studying abroad if your U.S. college participates in federal student aid programs.
 You can use student loans to cover a range of costs associated with studying abroad, including the cost of your tuition and university fees, room and board, textbooks, and transportation.
-[Tip: If you plan to earn a degree in another country rather than studying abroad for just a semester or academic year, make sure the university you choose is one of the international schools that participate in the federal student loan program.]
+[Tip: If you plan to earn a degree in another country rather than studying abroad for just a semester or academic year, make sure the university you choose is one of the international schools that participate in the federal student loan program.

 How to Apply for Study Abroad Loans